 In 2011, I decided that the 'gendai budo' name we've used for my school has gone past its use by date.
-I would have liked to continue my practice of aiki under that banner but it was time to choose a Korean name to reflect our long-standing ideals and the amount of work I've done over the last decade.
+I would have liked to continue my practice of aiki under that banner but it was time to choose a Korean name to reflect our long-standing ideals, a respect for our lineage and the amount of work I've done over the last decade.
 My school's name, as you can see adorning the top of this blog is Joong Do Kwan - 중도관 [中道館] .
 It is a nod towards 'Chung Do Kwan' the first of the original kwans, and it means 'the school of the middle way.'
 Joong is the point between predecessors of our art and modern Korean innovations from the mid 1940s and beyond.

 I am proud to be leading a kwan consisting of a small group of adult students.
 It is rewarding to see them learning skills, improving bit-by-bit, and enjoying what we do.
 As a teacher, it gives me great pleasure to gift what all I have learned to inspire others to be better than me.

 If you are ever in Perth and, like us, are walking the middle path, please stop by for a visit.

 Colin is available for workshops or seminars in your region.
 Please inquire about his travel schedule and availability.

 Read more at New Here? or check out our FAQs page.